User Guide Cancel

 Effects can include masks and effects of other layers

-Effects that use layers as an input such as - Set Matte and Displacement Map target the masks and effects of the input layer.
+Effects that use layers as an input, such as - Set Matte and Displacement Map, target the masks and effects of the input layer.
 You can use these layers without pre-composing them for the purpose of being referenced by an effect.

-For effects with layer properties, open the Input Parameter menu to the right of the layer selection choose the target input layer such as:
+For effects with layer properties, open the Input Parameter menu to the right of the layer selection and choose the target input layer such as:

-• Source: targets only the source of the layer.
+• Source: Targets only the source of the layer.
 Masks and effects are ignored.

-• Masks: targets the layer after its masks are applied.
+• Masks: Targets the layer after its masks are applied.
 Effects are ignored.

-• Effects & Masks: targets the layer after its masks and effects are applied.
+• Effects & Masks: Targets the layer after its masks and effects are applied.

 Opening and navigating nested compositions